 If you use galpy in a publication, please cite the following paper and link to http://github.com/jobovy/galpy.
-Some of the code's functionality is introduced in separate papers (like galpy.df.streamdf and galpy.df.streamgapdf, see below), so please also cite those papers when using these functions.
 Please also send me a reference to the paper or send a pull request including your paper in the list of galpy papers on this page (this page is at doc/source/index.rst).
 Thanks!